What is apollo server

 Breaking down the query:

-• query is the keyword that signals the beginning of a query operation.
+is the keyword that signals the beginning of a query operation.user(id: 123)

-• name and email are fields on the user object, specifying the data the client wants to retrieve about the user.
+object, specifying the data the client wants to retrieve about the user.posts

-• posts is a field that represents a query for the user's posts.
+is a field that represents a query for the user's posts.title

 The response to this query will be structured in the same hierarchical way as the query, providing the requested user data and their posts with the specified fields.